My Philosophy

 Maybe it feels like you never do enough or reach your/other's standards; however, you are doing what you can with your energy, resources, access, time, and all the factors that go into "humaning".

 Self-esteem is conditional, meaning we only see ourselves in a positive light when we perform well or meet our own expectations.
-Conversely, self-love doesn't have any prerequisites and can get us through the toughest of times.
+Conversely, self-acceptance doesn't have any prerequisites and gives us room for "error".

 Every emotion is valid.